Timowest12/Catalog-of-my-things/README.md

 ### Prerequisites

 * Ruby 2.5.1
 * RSpec 3.5.0

 ### Setup

 1. In your terminal, `cd` to the directory where you want to copy this project.
-    2. Still in your terminal, type `git clone git@github.com:Timowest12/rubycapstone.git`
+2. Still in your terminal, type `git@github.com:Timowest12/Catalog-of-my-things.git`
-    3. Run `cd rubycapstone`
+3. Run `cd Catalog-of-my-things`

 ### Install

 * After completing the setup section, type `bundle install`

 ### Usage

 * When all the gems are installed, type `ruby main.rb` to run the app.

 ### Run tests

 * Type `rspec` to run the tests.

 ## Authors